 Know Your Fats

-Look for foods low in saturated fats and trans fats to help reduce your risk of heart disease.
+To help reduce your risk of heart disease, look for foods low in saturated fat and trans fat.
 Most of the fats you eat should be monounsaturated and polyunsaturated oils.
-Check the Nutrition Facts panel on food labels for total fat and saturated fat.
+Check the Nutrition Facts label on food packaging.

-For more information, view the Academy infographic on the Total Diet Approach to Healthy Eating.
+For more information, view the Academy's infographic on the Total Diet Approach to Healthy Eating.